aesrael/go-postgres-react-starter/README.md

 # GO-React starter
 ![](./assets/logo.png)

-This is a boilerplate/starter for a go and react project.
+This is a basic example of a go and react project.

 It uses the go gin framework.

 ## Getting started